WurthElektronik/LTspice-Library/README.md

 `LTspice Simulation Libraries for Würth Elektronik Products`
 =========
 ## Introduction
-Welcome to Würth Elektronik LTspice Simulation Library repository. <br>
+Welcome to Würth Elektronik LTspice Library repository. <br>
 The libraries are created and maintained by Würth Elektronik EDA Team, for any questions and suggestions please feel free to contact EDA team by email: <libraries@we-online.com>

 ## Library Component Coverage